 - We collect, hold, use and disclose your personal information to enable us to meet legal obligations and for a range of internal University purposes.
 These include:

-- for students, to administer your admission, enrolment, academic progress, academic integrity, discipline, graduation, accommodation, access to University facilities and services, library loans, fees, visa, immigration, taxation and financial support purposes, and in relation to graduates, for alumni activities;
+- for students, to administer admission, enrolment, academic progress, academic integrity, discipline, graduation, accommodation, access to University facilities and services, internal business reporting library loans, fees, visa, immigration, taxation and financial support purposes, and in relation to graduates, for alumni activities;

 - for employees, visitors and sub-contractors, to administer pay, entitlements, performance, research funding applications, access to University facilities and services, visa, immigration and taxation purposes, and in relation to work health and safety, or rehabilitation and compensation matters.

-- We may also collect, use or disclose personal information in situations where it may be impracticable to obtain your consent or give you prior notice, if we reasonably believe it is necessary to do so, such as:
+- Sometimes we collect, use or disclose personal information in situations where it is impracticable to obtain your consent or provide you prior notice, but only when we reasonably believe it is necessary to do so, such as:

 - to lessen or prevent a serious threat to life, health or safety;

-- when we are required or authorised to do so by or under a law;
+- when we are required by or authorised under, a law or court or tribunal order to do so;

 - to take appropriate action in relation to suspected unlawful activity or serious misconduct;

 - to assist authorities to locate a person reported as missing;

 - establishing or defending a legal or equitable claim, or participating in a confidential dispute resolution process; or

 - for enforcement related activities conducted by, or on behalf of, an enforcement body.